ecstacy25/lendsqr-fe-test/lendsqr-fe-test/README.md

 Lendsqr is a Service Solution that powers lenders to build, launch, and scale their digital lending business across multiple channels, at the lowest cost.

-We provide our lenders from various industries with a cloud lending platform to make the activities of your LaaS business run smoothly by implementing novel solutions and superior domain expertise.
+We provide our lenders from various industries with a cloud lending platform to make the activities of your business run smoothly by implementing novel solutions and superior domain expertise.
 We’re passionate about making lenders succeed.

 ## Requirements